‘Game Of Thrones’ Season 8 Script Reveal Reignites Criticism Of The Show

 Warning: this article contains spoilers for Season 8 of Game Of Thrones.

 The script for the final episode of Game Of Thrones has been released in its entirety and it’s stirring up renewed criticism of the award-winning show.
-Since it was submitted for the Emmy for Outstanding Writing the script for the episode was uploaded to the award show’s official website where anyone can read it.
+Since it was submitted for the Emmy for Outstanding Writing, the script for the episode was uploaded to the award show’s official website where anyone can read it.

-Since the upload fans have noticed lines, screen direction and backstory that did not translate well from the page to the screen.
+Since the upload, fans have noticed lines, screen direction, and backstory that did not translate well from the page to the screen.
 For example, in the scene where Daenerys’ last dragon Drogon incinerates the Iron Throne, many assumed that he’d done it intentionally.
 The actual script reveals otherwise.

 “We look over Jon’s shoulder as the fire sweeps toward the throne– not the target of Drogon’s wrath, just a dumb bystander caught up in the conflagration,” the text reads.